insane-adding-machines/frosted/README.md

  * Use ```make menuconfig``` to select preferred options.
 For running under qemu, the CPU type has to be set to "LM3S"
  * Use ```make``` to start the build
  * Use ```make qemu2``` to run frosted in a virtual machine.
  * Use ```make qemu``` to run frosted in a virtual machine.
-The kernel will refuse to start until connect a GDB debugger to local port 3333.
+The kernel will wait until a GDB debugger is connected to local port 3333.

 ### Joining the team / contacts